mickvangelderen/configuration/node/readme.md

-For ubuntu, run the install script as super user.
+For Ubuntu, run the install script as super user.
-For windows, check the internet.
+For Windows, check the internet.